 15%.
 Intermediate woodfern, wild sarsaparilla (Aralia nudicaulis) and Christmas fern (Polystichum acrostichoides) are common components.
 Like the nearby Mesic Red Oak-Northern Hardwood Forest, these mixed forests are fairly variable.
-They include stands with most large trees as well as areas of active logging.
-The size, condition and landscape condition these common hardwood component is a mixture of sugar maple, yellow and white birch and lesser amounts of beech.
+They include stands with common hardwood component is a mixture of sugar maple, yellow and white birch and lesser amounts of beech.
 Red oak is also a canopy component on south-facing slopes.
 Shrub layers are typically sparse and consist of a few individuals of the species found in the canopy.
 Herbs are likewise sparse, typically under combine to make them state significant natural communities.